 - seminars (these are the cornerstone of what we do!)

-- tutorials (we take great pride in our accessibility)
+- tutorials (we take great pride in the accessibility of our staff)

-- lectures and workshops (both in small manageable groups)
+- lectures and workshops (both in small manageable group)

 - a programme of visiting lecturers covering a broad range of the imaging industry, including alumni from the course